klimaj/pyrosetta-extras/pyrosettacluster/README.md

 > [!IMPORTANT]
 > It is recommended to install the required packages individually when using the `uv` environment manager.
 >
-> _Explanation:_ If using the `uv` environment manager, it is highly recommended to avoid using the [PyPI pyrosetta-distributed](https://pypi.org/project/pyrosetta-distributed/) package to install the required `pyrosetta.distributed` framework packages (which installs subpackages using `pip install ...`, so the subpackages will _not_ get registered as installed in the exported `uv` environment file).
+> _Explanation:_ If using the `uv` environment manager, it is highly recommended to avoid using the [PyPI pyrosetta-distributed](https://pypi.org/project/pyrosetta-distributed/) metapackage to install the required `pyrosetta.distributed` framework packages (which installs subpackages using `pip install ...`, so the subpackages will _not_ get registered as installed in the exported `uv` environment file).
 Instead, please install the required `pyrosetta.distributed` framework packages individually to register them properly in the uv environment.
+See the [envs/uv](envs/uv) directory for template environment configuration files.

 > [!IMPORTANT]
 > It is recommended to install PyRosetta via the *quarterly builds* (instead of the PyPI `pyrosetta-installer` package) when using the `uv` environment manager.